Tobacco, smoking and cancer: the evidence

 - Tobacco smoke contains many dangerous chemicals

-- Chemicals in tobacco smoke can build up to harmful amounts
+- Chemicals in tobacco smoke can damage the body in many ways

 - Nicotine is a very addictive drug